 We select the ten target neighborhoods to minimize spatial spillovers between categories, to keep neighborhoods in each category close to each other, to balance distance from home to each category, and to prioritize nearby neighborhoods.
 For each participant, given their pattern of familiar and unfamiliar neighborhoods, we run an optimization algorithm to minimize the weighted sum of several cost components.
 First, we penalize spatial spillovers between the main familiar, other familiar, and all unfamiliar neighborhoods.
 We code such a spillover as happening when a 500-meter buffer around the Google Maps walk or transit route to a neighborhood j intersects a neighborhood k.
 Second, we penalize distance between neighborhoods within each group.
 Keeping neighborhoods within each group close to each other enables participants in the treatment group to develop deeper familiarity with a new area of a city.
 Third, we penalize differences between groups in the average distance from the home neighborhood to neighborhoods in that group.
-Finally, we penalize longer distance from the home neighborhood to each neighborhood.
-We drop participants with less than four unfamiliar neighborhoods, and those with less than six familiar neighborhoods because we are unable to choose the correct number of target neighborhoods for them.6
+Finally, we penalize longer distance from the home neighborhoods, and those with less than six familiar neighborhoods because we are unable to choose the correct number of target neighborhoods for them.